Hyle-org/devhub-hyle/docs/quickstart/scaffold.md

 ## Add your contracts

-Place your `.rs` smart contract files in the `contracts/` directory.
+Place your `.rs` app files in the `contracts/` directory.

-If you haven't written a contract yet, follow [how to write your first smart contract](./your-first-smart-contract.md).
+If you haven't written a contract yet, follow [how to write your first app](./your-first-smart-contract.md).

 ## Add your frontend